Blog Series: Prep Your Library!

 4. Organizing Content-Area Read Alouds

 In the math section, I grouped books according to similar skills and standards they addressed (addition, subtraction, telling time, shapes, fractions, money, etc.).
-In the science section, I organized books according to life science (plants and animals), earth science (weather), and physical science (matter), etc. Then I grouped social studies books by American symbols, maps, communities, etc. Depending on your grade levels and standards, you should use a sorting strategy that works best in your classroom.
+In the science section, I organized books according to life science (plants and animals), earth science (weather), physical science (matter), etc. Then I grouped social studies books by American symbols, maps, communities, etc. Depending on your grade levels and standards, you should use a sorting strategy that works best in your classroom.

 5. Develop Rules and Procedures